event-lab/preload-images/README.md

 ## usage

-In your local folder, `preload`.
+In your project folder, `preload`.

-This will change html:
+This will change your html files to:

 `<img src="some.jpg" data-preload>` to `<img src="some-small.jpg" data-preload="some.jpg" data-preload-origin="some.jpg">`

-and add a script `<script data-preload="">` to the bottom of html body
+And add a script `<script data-preload="">` to the bottom of html body.

 ## advanced usage